 If you want to contribute to WipeOutLoneliness.org in order to provide direct assistance to someone in extreme need, that's absolutely fine too.
 You just need to know:

-- Your donation will only be tax-deductible if you are a tax resident of Australia (we do not yet have the financial resources to create the charity in other countries yet, but we hope to do so in the future -- most likely with the assistance of a philanthropic donation)
+Your donation will only be tax-deductible if you are a tax resident of Australia or the US (we do not yet have the financial resources to create the charity in other countries yet, but we hope to do so in the future – most likely with the assistance of a philanthropic donation)

-- Your donation will provide direct assistance to someone who applies for assistance from Stitch, in the form of a free Stitch membership or help from one of our Community Enabler volunteers
+Your donation will provide direct assistance to someone who applies for assistance from Stitch or help from one of our Community Enabler volunteers

 OK, I'd like to donate!
 How do I do it?